-- A. Provide for the orderly, well-planned, and balanced development of commercial and mixed-use districts; - B. Designate adequate land for a full range of localand regional-serving retail and commercial services consistent with the General Plan to maintain and strengthen the city's economic resources; - C. Provide appropriately located areas for a range of commercial uses that provide for a variety of good and services for residents, employees, and visitors; - D. Provide opportunities for a mix of complementary uses that may combine residential and nonresidential uses or combine a variety of nonresidential uses on the same site; and - E. Promote pedestrian-oriented, mixed-use commercial centers at appropriate locations.
+- A. Provide for the orderly, well-planned, and balanced development of commercial and mixed-use districts; - B. Designate adequate land for a full range of local- and regional-serving economic and cultural resources consistent with the General Plan to maintain and strengthen the city's economic resources; - C. Provide appropriately located areas for a range of commercial uses that provide for a variety of good and services for residents, employees, and visitors; - D. Provide opportunities for a mix of complementary uses that may combine residential and nonresidential uses or combine a variety of nonresidential uses on the same site; and - E. Promote pedestrian-oriented, mixed-use commercial centers at appropriate locations.